 - Beat the cream cheese until smooth.

 - Beat in the eggs and Greek yoghurt.
 (If using whipping cream instead, beat the cream into soft peaks before adding to the mixture)

-- Finally add the vanilla essence and icing sugar and beat until all combined.
+Finally add the vanilla extract and icing sugar and beat until all combined.

 - Pour over the biscuit base in an even layer.

 - Tap on the bench a few times to release any air bubbles.

 - Bake for 50-60 minutes.
 The middle should still be slightly wobbly.